IL DONO DI NATALE

 Outside, the church bells sounded, announcing the mass.

 It was time to prepare the dinner.
 Their mother, with the help of Felle, removed the pork legs and stuck them on three long skewers, the handle fixed firmly to the ground.

 – You will bring the fourth skewer to our neighbours as a gift – she said to Felle; — they have the right to feast too.

-Happily, Felle grabbed the fat juicy leg by the paw and went out into the yard.
+Happily, Felle grabbed the fat juicy leg by the hock and went out into the yard.
 The night was freezing cold, but calm, and all of a sudden it seemed as if the whole town had awaken in the fantastic light of the snow, because, along with the sound of the church bells, you could hear carolling and cries.